 A. This is an ongoing challenge; it never really ends.
 As technology advances, customer expectations rise, while cost sensitivity remains high.
 Balancing innovation with affordability is one of the industry’s biggest challenges.
 It is a continuous journey of improvement, and a cycle every generation will face without a definitive endpoint.

 Q. Sustainability and localisation are becoming critical for OEMs.
-How is Neolite’s India operations aligning with these priorities?
+How are Neolite’s India operations aligning with these priorities?

 A. Localisation, especially in electronics, is a key focus for us.
 Components that were once imported are now increasingly being developed in-house, reflecting our shift as automotive lighting becomes more electronics-driven.
 This also aligns with OEM expectations for higher localisation.
-On sustainability, nearly 50% of our energy comes from solar, with plans to move toward 100% renewable power.
+On sustainability, nearly 50 per cent of our energy comes from solar, with plans to move toward 100 per cent renewable power.
 We also follow zero water discharge practices, maintain ISO 14001 certification, and actively invest in employee welfare and CSR initiatives.
 We continue to strengthen both localisation and sustainability to improve our operational and environmental performance.

-Q. From an Indian consumer perspective, how are preferences evolving with the shift toward EVs, sustainability, and software-defined vehicles?
+Q. How are preferences evolving with the shift toward EVs, sustainability, and software-defined vehicles?

 A. Sustainability, as a factor, has not yet become a primary consideration for most Indian consumers.
 While sustainability itself is important, awareness around whether a manufacturer is a sustainable supplier is still relatively limited among buyers.
 This may be more developed in markets like Europe, but in India, it is not yet a key purchasing driver.
 What Indian consumers are clearly looking for, however, is new technology and innovation.
 There is a growing interest in advanced lighting features, such as dynamic and animated lamps, colourful lighting elements, and more sophisticated designs, many of which are being introduced by newer entrants, including Chinese automotive brands.
 Consumers want the best and most advanced features available.
 At the same time, they are highly price-sensitive and are not willing to pay a significant premium for these technologies.
 This makes India a very unique and challenging market.
 The expectation is clear: deliver cutting-edge technology, but at a highly competitive price point.